-Learn How to Cross Country Ski – Nordic Skiing Techniques
+Learn how to Cross Country Ski – The Cross Country Ski Techniques explained

 Skate skiing is best for athletic skiers interested in faster movement.
 You cannot skate ski inside the ski tracks cut into the trails.
 Skate on the surface of the trail itself, next to the ski tracks.
 Skate skiing techniques are based on a motion that includes kicking the skis outward diagonally from the body and using ski poles to move the skier’s body forward and to help pick up speed.
 Skate skiing involves a decisive weight transfer onto one ski angled and then the other, supported by the inner edge of the ski on the snow, which looks similar to an ice skater.
 This creates a challenge of balancing on and then moving off of skis that are angled away from the overall direction of travel.
 There are different skate ski techniques, varying in poling frequency and timing.
 Unfortunately, they have different names in different countries, so it can get confusing.
 At Offset or V1 skate, the skier plants the two poles at the exact instant as 1 of his skis lands in the snow.
 That gives Offset its characteristic 3:1 timing.
 One Skate is also known as Gear 3, or V2 Skating.
 In One Skate there is one poling action for every leg push; there’s a 1:1 ratio of pole pushes and leg pushes.
 This technique is ideal for gentle terrain: slight uphills, slight downhills and flats.
 In Two Skate, also known as Gear 4 or V2 Alternate skating, the skier poles on every second leg push.
 Most skiers learn to V1 first, as it will allow you to go uphill and cover any type of terrain, in a pinch.
 As your balance improves, V2 and V2 Alternate become easier.